 Legal Proceedings.
 The Partnership is involved in various litigation and administrative proceedings arising in the normal course of business.
-In the opinion of management, any liabilities that may result from these claims or those arising in the normal course of business would not individually or in the aggregate have a material adverse effect on the Partnership's financial position or results of operations.
+In the opinion of management, any liabilities that may result from these claims or those

 Environmental Matters.
 Although we believe that we are in material compliance with applicable environmental regulations, the risk of environmental remediation costs and liabilities are inherent in pipeline ownership and operation.
 Furthermore, we can provide no assurances that significant environmental remediation costs and liabilities will not be incurred by the Partnership in the future.
 We are currently not aware of any material contingent liabilities that exist with respect to environmental matters, except as noted below.